CentaurusInfra/arktos/docs/setup-guide/run-e2e-test-locally.md

 "make quick-release" is needed to build ginkgo for e2e test.

-In the end of the output, you will see some content like "cluster/kubectl.sh config set-cluster local --server=https://ip-172-30-0-88:6443"
+In the end of the output, you will see content like "cluster/kubectl.sh config set-cluster local --server=https://ip-172-30-0-88:6443"

 The local-host-ip "ip-172-30-0-88" will be needed in the followed script.
 You need to change its value to what you see from output.